ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 Users that are created directly from the CLI do not appear in _Service Credentials_, but you can add them.

-If you manage your service through the {{site.data.keyword.cloud_notm}} CLI and the [cloud databases plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), you can create a new user with `cdb user-create`.
-For example, to create a new user for an "example-deployment", use the following command.
+If you manage your service through the {{site.data.keyword.databases-for}} CLI and the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cli?topic=cli-install-ibmcloud-cli), create a new user with `cdb user-create`.
+For example, to create a new user for an "example-deployment", use the following command:

 ```sh
 ibmcloud cdb user-create example-deployment <newusername> <newpassword>
 ```
 {: pre}

-When the task finishes, you can retrieve the new user's connection strings with the `ibmcloud cdb deployment-connections` command.
+When the task finishes, retrieve the new user's connection strings with the `ibmcloud cdb deployment-connections` command.

 ## Creating users through the API
 {: #user-management-api}